-Carnegie Council for Ethics in International Affairs announces its fourth annual International Essay Contest.
-This Essay competition is open to both teachers and students anywhere in the world.
+Carnegie Council for Ethics in International Affairs announces its sixth annual International Essay Contest, open to teachers and students anywhere in the world.

 1st prize: $250 Amazon Gift Certificate